redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/lab-deployment.md

 Once you have the server VM created, you have to to deploy RHEL 9 on it (lab tested with RHEL 9.2), "minimal install".
 When you configure your network you don't need to configure the internal network, just the interface that will be the external (with either DHCP or static IP) since the playbooks will configure it for you.

+Add the `ansible` user to that server and be sure that you add it into the `sudoers` group.

 In addition to the server, you will need enough resources (2 cores, 2 GB RAM, 10GB disk) to create an additional VM that will act as edge device.
 That edge device VM will be attached with a single NIC to the isolated (with no DHCP) virtual network that you have created and where the previous server is attached to.

 You don't need to create the VM before the lab, you just need to have enough resources to create it during the lab steps (you can take a look at [minute 11:57 of the recorded demo video](https://www.youtube.com/watch?v=XCtfy7AqLLY&t=11m57s) to check how it will be created with `libvirt` and Virtual Machine Manager.